September 27 2020

 An ill-fitting shoe will not only be uncomfortable and unsupportive, but certain areas of the shoe will break down quickly.
 For example, if your footwear is too big and you have heel slippage, the lining will tear with the constant rubbing and the tip and heel of the soles will wear down.

 Wear your new footwear around the house for short periods of time before your first long wear.
 Keep in mind our feet swell during the day, so wear them both in the morning and in the late afternoon.
 On your 1st long wear, take along another pair of shoes (just in case!).
 You can read more information here on getting comfy in new shoes.

-3. Wet conditions affect the longevity of leather.
+3. Wet conditions affect the longevity of shoes.

 4. Use your hands to remove your footwear – do not kick off.

 We know… it’s just so tempting to kick off your boots after a long work day, but this is a habit to break pronto!
 The downward pressure of using the sole of one boot to tap off the other boot damages the heel counter and stitching after just a few short months.
 As our women’s work boots are contoured for a woman’s more slender ankle and foot, you get a much firmer fit around the ankle/heel area and therefore more effort is required to remove your boots.
 The heel stitching is reinforced and double stitched, however the consistent downward pressure of striking the boot will damage the integrity of the stitching very quickly.
 It’s worth taking that extra 30 seconds to take them off by hand .. and your boots will repay you for it!

 5. Clean and/or condition your footwear on a regular basis.